 Indicate whether Name of Chief

 Role Scope In-house or Internal Reporting process

-· Outsource Internal Auditor/Auditing
+Outsource Internal Auditor/Auditing

 Audit Function Firm

-• (IAG) is headed by the Chief Audit In-house Dioscoro Functionally
+AG) is headed by the Chief Audit In-house Dioscoro Functionally

-, , , directly to the Board Audit and Teodorico L. Lim reporting to the
+directly to the Board Audit and Teodorico L. Lim reporting to the

-ACC).
+CC).
 The Internal Audit functions Board through the

-internal controls and the BACC and

-· lement constructive measures to administratively to

-· · is also tasked to support the Bank's the President

-• ties and corporate governance and responsibilities of the Internal

-f Audit Executive is covered by the

-· · Audit Manual which is revised and

-approved by the Board ann

-, , , , , , , , , , , , , , , , , , , , ,

-The major functions that IA G performs are:

-• harter, approved by both senior

-e BACC, for the internal auditing

-activity.

-- nanagement, an organization model

-map major processes/operations for tifying the organization's auditable

-units. triying the organization's additable

-ment methodology for the auditable

-· · the model of major processes/

-operations. , , , , , , , , , , , , , , , , , , ,

-4. Develop an audit plan based on the risk assessment and

-requests from manag ement and get it approved by the

-Board.

-agement and the BACC to establish a

-, , p that will ensure that audit

-eive appropriate attention.

-surance and Improvement Program nal auditing activity that provides

-, , ternal auditing activity: (a) performs

-charter; (b) adheres to the standards

-cs; (c) operates in an effective and

-efficient manner; and (d) is perceived by the Board and

-management as a dding value and improving an

-organization's operati

-ction shall be established centrally by

-1 and shall have authority over the

-group (PNB and its Subsidiaries).
+ude assessment of BACC and

+• ement constructive measures to is also tasked to support the Bank's administratively to the President

+· · · · · · · · · · · · · · · · · · · ies and corporate governance the Fresident

+• and responsibilities of the Internal

+Audit Executive is covered by the

+• Audit Manual which is revised and

+арр roved by the Board annu ally.

+The major functions that IAG performs are:

+1. · · · · · · · · · · · · · · · · · · · arter, approved by both senior

+management and the activity.
+BACC, for the internal auditing

+2. , anagement, an organization model

+2. ap major processes/operations for

+fying the organization's auditable

+units. , 0

+3. Develop a risk assessm ent methodology for the auditable

+entities identified in the model of major processes/

+operations.

+4. · · based on the risk assessment and

+, ement and get it approved by the

+5. Board. gement and the BACC to establish a

+Э. that will ensure that audit

+ive appropriate attention.

+6. urance and Improvement Program

+• al auditing activity that provides

+assurance that the inte ernal auditing activity: (a) performs

+in accordance with its c harter; (b) adheres to the standards

+s; (c) operates in an effective and

+(d) is perceived by the Board and

+ding value and improving an

+- organization's operation

+7. ion shall be established centrally by and shall have authority over the

+osidiaries).
 PNB IAG shall define the

-internal audit strategies, methodology and scope for PNB and its BSP-supervised domestic and overseas subsidiaries
+• , , s, methodology and scope for PNB

-and branches. a domestic and overseas substituties
+domestic and overseas subsidiaries

+and branches.

-ubsidiaries with established internal
+8. For BSP-supervised sul osidiaries with established internal

-· · internal audit of said entities shall
+audit functions, the ir nternal audit of said entities shall

-ith PNB IAG to ensure consistent
+closely coordinate with PNB IAG to ensure consistent

-1 methodologies and alignment of
+• nethodologies and alignment of

 strategies and scope.